tumagonx/nwjs_docs_old/API-Overview-and-Notices.md

 And please don't directly change elements via reassigning like `menu.items[2] = new gui.MenuItem(...);`, it's absolutely wrong.
 To update an element, just change it like `menu.items[2].title = 'New Title'`, to replace an element, first `remove` it and then do an `insert`.

-Another thing is we don't throw exceptions we you're doing something wrong in UI API, **we crash**.
+Another thing is we don't throw exceptions when you're doing something wrong in UI API, **we crash**.
 So be careful on using it.
 If you're reusing a deleted element, or passing wrong types, we will crash without warning you.

 One thing you may not notice is after deleting objects, you should always assign `null` to a deleted UI object, in case you accidentally reuse it, an example is: